 I am quite explorative and willing to try new things.
 One memorable day is when I took a pole dancing taster offered by NTU Sport.
 I enjoy doing different activities and Nottingham offers quite a lot which makes my university life more entertaining.
 Between now and then, I spend my free time playing Bowling, Laser Tag, Ice Skating, Badminton, Mini Golf, or relaxing at Wollaton Park (everything is mostly around £5!!!).
 Sometimes I also joined NTU Christian Union because I think it is important to have a strong support system around me in times of need.

-I love traveling.
+I love travelling.
 As an international student, I tried to explore as many cities as I could.
 Nottingham is relatively centered.
 It takes around 2-4 hours away from big cities.
 I have travelled to London, Manchester, Birmingham, Liverpool, Wales, Leeds, Brighton, and Scotland, and hoping to add more to the list.

 How would you describe the support you get at NTU?